yolobczuk/projekt_blockchain/README.md

 ### Software architecture
   - Used IDEs: Visual Studio Code, ver.
 1.74.2; PyCharm 2022.1.3 (Community Edition)
   - Used programming languages: Python, ver.
-3.9.2
+3.9.2 (including use of Jinja2 template engine, ver.
+3.1.2); HTML, ver.
+5 (including use of Boostrap framework, ver.
+5.3)
   - Used and required libraries (in Python):
       - alembic (1.8.1),
       - autopep8 (2.0.1),